Ds-Dev-999/Ds-Dev-999/README.md

   - Programming in all major languages (Python 🐍, Java ☕, and more).

 - 👯 **Looking to Collaborate On:**
-  - Java projects.
+  - SoftWare projects.
-  - Web development 🌐 and cybersecurity initiatives.
+  - Web Development 🌐 & CyberSecurity initiatives.

 - 🤝 **Need Help With:**
   - Improving ethical hacking skills.
   - Scaling innovative tech ideas into real-world solutions 🚀.

 - 💬 **Ask Me About:**
-  - Java development.
   - Ethical hacking.
   - Solving complex tech challenges.